 Structural Family Therapy

 Dialectical Behavioral Therapy (DBT)

 Couples and Family Therapy

 The treatment modality I use when working with couples and families is Emotion Focused Therapy.
-In working with many different couples and families for over twelve years, I have found this model to be the most effective.
+In working with many different couples and families for over thirteen years, I have found this model to be the most effective.